Free Next Day Delivery Over £20 | Same Day Dispatch

 Best RDL Vape Kits

 We offer a wide range of Restricted Direct-to-Lung vape kits using RDL coils and pods.
-The RDL vapes on our list here all feature adjustable airflow (except for one model) so you can tailor your draw to better suit your vaping style, and they’re all compatible with high-PG E-Liquids like nic salts and freebase 50/50 E-Liquids.
+The RDL vapes on our list here all feature adjustable airflow so you can tailor your draw to better suit your vaping style, and they're all compatible with high-PG E-Liquids like nic salts and freebase 50/50 E-Liquids.

 You can learn more about the different vape hardware available in our vape kit guide, which dives into all the different types and features available.